 When submitting an application, applicants will be required to provide various documents that support the information provided on the application.
 These documents will vary based upon the benefit program, however, all applicants must provide proof of the veteran’s service.

-Veteran Disability Benefits for Families
+Learn About Veteran Disability Benefits for Families

 Veteran disability benefits are offered to qualifying service men and women who were injured or became mentally or physically disabled while on duty.
 However, families of deceased veterans may also qualify to receive these disabled veterans benefits if the veteran was killed during military service or passed away as a result of a disability that occurred while on duty.